 Identifying and eliminating Twitter bots has always been a major concern.
-The past couple of years alone has shown an enormous surge in the number of automated bot accounts on Twitter.
+The past couple of years alone has seen an enormous surge in the number of automated Twitter bot accounts.

-The social media platform Twitter did ban thousands of Twitter bots that violated Twitter’s policies.
+Twitter did ban thousands of Twitter bots that violated Twitter’s policies.
 Although, the booming business of selling automated bot accounts has only increased the number of bot accounts.
-The banned automated accounts were soon replaced by millions of bot accounts.
+The banned accounts were soon replaced by millions of new bot accounts.

 The bot accounts can tweet content, interact with users, follow users, or retweet content associated with a specific account or hashtag.
 It is estimated that over 15% of accounts on Twitter are automated bot accounts.

-A Twitter bot is a kind of bot software that uses the Twitter API to interact and engage with Twitter users.
-The Twitter bots can be programmed or automated to perform a specific or series of tasks.
+A Twitter bot is a bot software that uses the Twitter API to interact and engage with Twitter users.
+The Twitter bots can be programmed or automated to perform a specific task or series of tasks.
 It can autonomously tweet, retweet, like, follow, unfollow, or DM other accounts.

 - @BotSentinel: This is a Twitter bot developed to identify and track political bots, troll accounts, and automated bots masquerading as genuine users.
 It also identifies tweets mentioning fake news posted by inauthentic accounts.